EDUCATION

 Objectives

-- To prevent school and college dropouts due to financial constraints
+- To prevent school and college dropouts caused by financial constraints.

-- To support the holistic development—academic, emotional, and social—of each child
+- To support the holistic development — academic, emotional, and social — of every child.

-- To offer mentorship and guidance that enhances learning outcomes and life skills
+- To provide mentorship and guidance that enhances learning outcomes and life skills.

 Program Reach and Impact (2024–2025)

-- Geographic Spread: Rural and urban pockets across multiple Indian states, with concentrated impact in Kerala, Tamil Nadu, Karnataka, Tripura and West Bengal
+- Geographic Reach: Rural and urban communities across multiple Indian states, with concentrated impact in Kerala, Tamil Nadu, Karnataka, Tripura, and West Bengal.

 - Uniforms, books, and learning materials